-A Framework EMP (refer to Appendix B), which broadly outlines the type and range of mitigation measures that could be implemented during the pre-construction, construction, operational and decommissioning phases of the project, is included in the Final EIR and this EMP.
-The intention is that this will form the outline for the subsequent development of detailed construction, operational and decommissioning EMP documentation once the project has been authorised.
+A Framework EMP (refer to Table 1 and Appendix B), which broadly outlines the type and range of mitigation measures that could be implemented during the pre-construction, construction, operational and decommissioning phases of the project, is included in the Final EIR and this EMP.
+The intention is that this will form the outline for the subsequent development of detailed construction and operational EMP documentation once the project has been authorised.
 Key recommendations emanating from the Framework EMP of relevance to the EMP include the following: